ligato/docs/docs/user-guide/agentctl.md

 ### Config

-Use `agentctl config` with the appropriate command, to manage VPP agent configuration data.
+Use `agentctl config` with the appropriate command, to manage VPP agent configurations.

 ```
 Manage agent configuration